41. How Much Can a Dependant Earn If I Go Bankrupt?

 How Much Can I Have in Savings While I’m Bankrupt?

 Yes, you can save money while you are bankrupt as long as it is disclosed as part of your income.
 The bankruptcy trustee will have all the details of what you earn, if you choose to spend or save your money is totally up to you.
 Contact us on 1300 795 575 for more detailed information on savings.

 49. What Are the Long-Term Consequences of Bankruptcy?

 What Are the Long-Term Consequences of Bankruptcy?

 There is really only one long term consequence of being bankrupt.
 You will be recorded for the rest of your life on the National Insolvency Index which is a government site cataloguing all bankrupts.
 Access to this pay to view website is not freely available to the general web browsing public.
 Any references to bankruptcy do not remain on your credit file after 5 years.
 To discover more about the repercussions of bankruptcy call Bankruptcy Perth on 1300 795 575.

 50. What Would Stop Me Travelling Overseas While I'm Bankrupt?

 What Would Stop Me Travelling Overseas While I’m Bankrupt?

 The only thing that might stop you from travelling overseas while bankrupt would be if you have not been compliant with all requirements in the bankruptcy process.
-As long as all your paperwork and compliancy is up to date and the trustee is notified of your plans with the appropriate forms completed, you are free to travel.
-To find out more on travelling while bankrupt ring us on 1300 795 575.
+As long as all your documentation and compliancy is up to date and the trustee is notified of your plans with the appropriate forms completed, you are free to take a trip.
+To learn more on travelling while bankrupt ring us on 1300 795 575.

 51. Can I Keep My Mobile Phone Plan While Bankrupt?